Michael Alexander: Director, SFU City Conversations

 Cassie Doyle: CEO, Canadian International Resources and Development Institute (CIRDI)

 Cassie Doyle, CEO of CIRDI, a coalition of three Canadian universities and an independent centre of expertise in natural resource-led sustainable development.

-Duane Elverum: Co-Founder & Co-Director, CityStudio Vancouver
+Duane Elverum: Executive Director and Co-Founder of CityStudio

 Despairing optimist serving the curious in design, education & cities.
 Sailor, cyclist & mountain runner.

 Aftab Erfan: Director, Dialogue and Conflict Engagement, UBC

 Aftab is a scholar-practitioner and the Director of Dialogue and Conflict Engagement at the University of British Columbia.